department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 [Learn more about priority groups](/health-care/eligibility/#priority-groups).

 You should also know that being signed up for VA health care meets your Affordable Care Act (ACA) health coverage requirement of having “minimum essential health coverage.”
-We’ll update this site if the ACA changes with new laws.
-[Learn more about the ACA, VA, and you](https://www.va.gov/health/aca/FAQ.asp).
+We’ll update this site if the ACA changes with new laws. <a href="https://www.va.gov/health/aca/FAQ.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about the ACA, VA, and you</a>.
 </div>
 </div>
 </div>